FJager/fbmessenger-express-bot/README.md

 app.use(botHelper({
     pageAccessToken: 'your_token_here', // Facebook page access token, set in Facebook App Dashboard
     route: '/webhook', // Webhook endpoint path for incoming messages
-    handle: processMessage // The function that will be called when a message comes in }));
+    handle: myFunction // The function that will be called when a message comes in }));
 ```